 If you’re into any kind of shop work, there’s a good chance you’ve heard of the Nova Voyager DVR Drill Press.
 It’s a smart drill press that goes way beyond adding electronics to its feature set.
 One of the most talked-about features is the fact that this is a direct drive system.
 There aren’t any belts turning the chuck.
 That also means there aren’t any belts to change drilling speeds.
 So how does it accomplish that?

 That’s where the “smart” comes into play with the onboard electronics package.
-The system is capable of dialing in a speed electronically, much like we see with Milwaukee’s One-Key system.
+The system is capable of dialing in a speed electronically, much as we see with the Milwaukee One-Key system.
 The big difference between the two is that the Nova Voyager DVR Drill Press has all the functions built into the control panel, so there’s no app for controlling it.
 Though that would be a cool innovation for the next generation.

 The direct drive system is an integral part of the tool that holistically has an incredibly smooth operation and no noticeable runout.
 This leads to hole drilling that’s very accurate.
 A soft start also helps keep things under control.
 With plenty of power, speed, and accuracy, that in itself makes for a solid drill press.